Railways increase ROW charges for five years

 Historically, Pakistan Railways charged Rs.
-100,000 per track crossing for 10 years when telecom operators installed fiber broadband, sources in the Ministry told APP.
+100,000 per track crossing for 10 years when telecom operators installed fibre broadband, sources in the Ministry told APP.

 In 2007, they said the charges were increased to Rs.
-2.7 million for five years, as the use of fiber broadband expanded.
+2.7 million for five years, as the use of fibre broadband expanded.
 However, in 2022, the PTI-led government reduced the crossing charges to Rs.
-600,000 per crossing for a lifetime to promote fiber broadband.
+600,000 per crossing for a lifetime to promote fibre broadband.

-They said that in contrast, cable TV operators continue to pay only Rs.
-100 per year.

-Pakistan Railways has around 7,791 kilometers railway network across the country which will not only help the department to improve its financial condition but also attract investors to invest.
+Pakistan Railways has around 7,791 kilometres of railway network across the country which will not only help the department to improve its financial condition but also attract investors to invest.

 The matter also came under discussion during a meeting of the Economic Coordination Committee (ECC), in which the Ministry of Railways pointed out that the department was offering an excellent opportunity for laying fibre optics cables along its track for digital connectivity across the county.